Jessicaluana2693/Technical-Assessment-Agile/README.md

 Adjust the locators in your page classes if necessary.
 The tests will run for different users based on the parameters specified in testng.xml.

+"To run the tests, execute the TestNG suite by right-clicking testng.xml and selecting "Run As > TestNG Suite" in your IDE."

 ## Dependencies
 <dependencies>
     <dependency>